1. Introduction – Why Comparing Vehicle Insurance Matters in 2025

 Prioritize insurers with fast roadside assistance

-📈 Stat : According to the IIHS (Insurance Institute for Highway Safety), drivers in dense metro areas pay 22–35% more than suburban drivers.
+📈 Stat: According to the IIHS (Insurance Institute for Highway Safety), drivers in dense metro areas pay 22–35% more than suburban drivers.

-23. Compare Policy Portability and Switching Options Not happy with your current insurer?
-Switch.
+23. Compare Policy Portability and Switching Options

 But first, compare: